Boomerang Nebula

 Holmberg & Lauberts (Uppsala Observatory) and Schuster & West (European Southern Observatory (ESO)) in their survey of 1976 or earlier discovered the existence of an object at the location.
 Before or during 1978 I.S.
 Glass discovered the object as a nebula with G. Wegner, both of South African Astronomical Observatory, from data of the ESO Quick Blue Survey.
 Wegner and Glass in their paper of 1979 mentioned a "butterfly" or "bow-tie" like shape.
 K. N. R. Taylor (University of New South Wales) and S. M. Scarrott (Durham University) made observations July 17, 1979 and named it after the boomerang.
-Modelling of measurements of outflow of the nebula published 1997 by Sahai (Jet Propulsion Laboratory) and Nyman (ESO & Onsala Space Observatory) indicate kelvin (K) less than cosmic microwave background radiation (cmbr), so it's the coldest natural place currently known in the observed Universe.
+Modelling of measurements of outflow of the nebula published 1997 by Sahai (Jet Propulsion Laboratory) and Nyman (ESO & Onsala Space Observatory) indicate kelvin (K) less than cosmic microwave background radiation (cmbr), making it the coldest natural place currently known.

 The central star is an old star.
 The max-diametrical temperature of the central star is estimated to be 6000 K (by Wegner and Glass 1978 or earlier) or 7000 K (Bujarrabal & Bachiller before July 1990).

 The Boomerang Nebula is believed to be a star system evolving toward the planetary nebula phase.
 It continues to form and develop due to the outflow of gas from its core where a star in its late stage life sheds mass and emits starlight, illuminating dust in the nebula.
 Millimeter scale dust grains obscure portions of the nebula's center, so most escaping visible light is in two opposing lobes forming a distinctive hourglass shape as viewed by space telescope data on Earth.
 The outflowing gas at about 164 km/s expands rapidly into space; this gas expansion results in the nebula's unusual K.

 Using observations from 1994 and 1995 with the 15-metre Swedish-ESO Submillimetre Telescope in Chile, the astronomers Sahai & Nyman concluded carbon monoxide (CO) molecules produced after stellar co-absorption in a binary system of the nebula which outflow as a gas wind were less kinetically excited than the local outer space (cmbr).
 (Note: In the 1997 paper the researchers provide alternate quantities for the microwave background temperature of 3 K or 2.8 K. A more specific quantity of kelvin stated elsewhere of the microwave background is 2.72548 ± 0.00057 K.)